USC Trojans take on the Mississippi State Bulldogs in second round

 Los Angeles; Monday, 10 p.m.
 EDT

-BOTTOM LINE: No. 4 USC and Mississippi State play in the NCAA Tournament second round.
+BOTTOM LINE: No. 4 USC squares off against Mississippi State in the second round of the NCAA Tournament.

-The Trojans have gone 18-2 against Big Ten opponents, with an 11-1 record in non-conference play.
-USC scores 81.1 points and has outscored opponents by 22.3 points per game.
+The Trojans are 18-2 against Big Ten opponents and 11-1 in non-conference play.
+USC has a 26-3 record against teams above .500.

-The Bulldogs are 8-10 against SEC opponents.
-Mississippi State is fifth in the SEC with 25.8 defensive rebounds per game led by Madina Okot averaging 6.1.
+The Bulldogs are 8-10 against SEC teams.
+Mississippi State ranks ninth in the SEC with 15.2 assists per game led by Eniya Russell averaging 3.4.

 USC’s average of 6.8 made 3-pointers per game this season is just 0.4 more made shots on average than the 6.4 per game Mississippi State gives up.
-Mississippi State scores 16.7 more points per game (75.5) than USC allows (58.8).
+Mississippi State averages 16.7 more points per game (75.5) than USC gives up to opponents (58.8).

-TOP PERFORMERS: JuJu Watkins is scoring 24.6 points per game with 7.0 rebounds and 3.4 assists for the Trojans.
-Kiki Iriafen is averaging 18.8 points and nine rebounds over the last 10 games.
+TOP PERFORMERS: JuJu Watkins is averaging 24.6 points, seven rebounds, 3.4 assists, 2.3 steals and 1.8 blocks for the Trojans.
+Kiki Iriafen is averaging 18.8 points over the last 10 games.

 Debreasha Powe is shooting 40.0% from beyond the arc with 2.2 made 3-pointers per game for the Bulldogs, while averaging 8.6 points.
 Jerkaila Jordan is shooting 39.1% and averaging 14.6 points over the last 10 games.